drdn/slides/PITCHME.md

 Note: DMPTool is a website that hosts templates for various data management plans.
 While mostly aimed at researchers applying for funding from various grant awarding agencies, DMPs can be a useful tool for thinking through who will have access to your stuff, where your stuff comes from, where your stuff is stored, and where your stuff will live once you're finished with it.

+DMPs are useful for project management and project planning.

 ---?image=template/img/bg/white.jpg&position=right&size=70% 100%
 @title[Sidebar + Heading]